 - Open Safari from your Dock or Applications folder.

 Click Safari in the Menu bar.

 - Click Preferences.

 - Check the box next to Show Develop menu in the menu bar.

 Close the Preferences window.
 The user agent choices will be grayed out and unselectable if you don't.

 Hover over User Agent.

-Click on the user agent of the browser you need.
-If you need to pretend that you're using a PC, choose Microsoft Edge, a version of Internet Explorer, Google Chrome — Windows, or Firefox — Windows.
+- Click on the user agent of the browser you need.
+If you need to pretend that you're using a PC, choose Microsoft Edge, Google Chrome — Windows, or Firefox — Windows.